How often have you heard this excuse for not having church greeters?

 However, you know this doesn’t always get done.

-Thus, many churches have organized greeting teams to serve a few weeks in a row.
+Thus, many churches have organized greeting teams to serve for a few weeks in a row, and I can almost guarantee that some of your your new volunteers may not be sure what to say to church visitors.

 You’ll need to find ways to improve the greeting ministry of your church.